 Weekly labs are a required part of the course.
-After the first week, labs will be released on Sunday night.
+Labs will be released Sunday night.
 You can get credit for each lab in one of two ways described below:

-- Attend your own assigned lab section, make progress substantial enough for your work to be checked off by course staff, and submit your lab (even if it is incomplete) by the end of the lab period. - Complete the lab independently and submit the completed lab by the Wednesday of the same week at 9:59 a.m.
-"Completing a lab" means passing all tests included in the lab.
+Attend your own assigned lab section, make progress substantial enough for your work to be checked off by course staff, and submit your lab (even if it is incomplete) by the end of the lab period.
+Note that your submitted work need not be complete in order to receive full credit if you were checked off. • Complete the lab on your own and submit the completed lab by Wednesday morning at 8:59am.
+If you choose this route, you must finish the entire lab and pass all tests to receive credit.
+This option is not encouraged by the course staff, and is only recommended if you are sure that you will not be able to make lab a certain week.